 22 St. Clair Avenue East, Toronto, Ontario, M4T 2S7

-Liaise between scientific review committees and applicants/grantees ( e.g. , communicate feedback from review panels to applicants and grantees, review grantees’ progress reports);
+Liaise between scientific review committees and applicants/grantees, e.g., synthesize feedback from review panels to applicants and grantees, and review grantees’ progress reports.

-Contribute to the scientific content of WBI’s research and social events ( e.g. , design agenda, recruit review panel and relevant participants, select scientific presenters); and,
+Contribute to the scientific content of Institute conferences, research and social events (e.g. design agenda, recruit review panel and relevant participants, select scientific presenters).

 Attend conferences and other events to keep abreast of new developments in neuroscience research and grants management, and to recruit new reviewers.

 Assist in preparing for Board and Committee meetings.

 Significant experience in lifestyle factors and medical interventions for the maintenance of brain health and the prevention and treatment of brain diseases of aging, and in the implementation of research findings.